skeetcha/goplural/README.md

 - Type `member: hello there` → Auto-selects "member" and sends "hello there"
 - Visual feedback shows when proxy is detected
 - Clean messages without proxy tags in chat history

+### Future Foward Issue
+Not everyone uses member: proxy - so being that this was developed in less than 12 hours, it'd be amazing if anyone would want to help out in robustish level fix this!

 ## 🔧 PluralKit Integration